 A computer’s efficiency is measured in the time it takes to complete a specific task.
 And while great for surfing the web and checking emails, the average PC is far from equipped to handle the world’s most complex problems.
 For these tasks, engineers must rely on a far more advanced technology (namely a supercomputer or quantum computer).
-Today, tasks once deemed unsolvable can be handled with relative ease.
-The potential for supercomputers and quantum computers is quite literally limitless.
-But the two are not one in the same.
-In fact, there are many differences between quantum computing and supercomputing.
+Even today there exist problems that supercomputers, which are orders of magnitude more powerful than average PC’s, can’t solve.
+To solve these problems, a new computing method fundamentally different than classical computing is needed.
+Quantum computing is that answer.

-While conventional computers run on long strings of binary information (i.e. bits), quantum computers rely on a unit of information called qubits or quantum bits.
-Qubits are made up of specialized atoms or ions that are engineered, isolated, and controlled in a quantum state by way of vacuum chambers or sub-zero temperature environments made possible by cryostats.
+While conventional computers run on long strings of binary information (i.e. bits), the “magic” for a quantum computer (which also relies on strings of bits) is that a qubit can represent more than the 0 or 1 state of a classical bit.
+It does this via strange (in the classical sense) phenomena of superposition described by quantum physics.
+Qubits are engineered, isolated, and controlled in a quantum state by way of vacuum chambers of low temperature environments made possible by cryostats.
 Compared to the ones and zeroes used in binary, controlled qubits provide the potential for far greater processing power.

 Additionally, quantum computers can achieve superposition or the ability for quantum particles to reach multiple states simultaneously until measurement is taken.
 While it cannot be observed in physical space, this otherworldly but very real event is what provides quantum computers the speed at which they are known for.